shubhamsamanta1/student-database-system/README.md

 # student-database-system
-I is a basic student data record maintaing application for any institution
+It is a basic student data record maintaing application for any institution